 Liv Tyler says in an article: "I meditate for around two hours every day."
 An article says that she does TM (Transcendental Meditation) but that is usually done for 40 minutes a day.
+That is the basic program.
+There are more advanced ones that she may be doing.
 It is definitely TM since another article says that she did a concert to help the David Lynch Foundation that promotes TM (see video below).
 Just like with everything, you can find on the internet a list of all the bad things that TM does, from people who have issues with TM.

 Positive Psychology was created by psychologists to study what makes people happier.
 It's director is Dr. Martin Seligman (PhD in psychology).
 He became president of the American Psychological Association by the widest margin in it's history.
 In his 2003 book, Authentic Happiness, here is how he describes the flow experience (that Eckhart Tolle says is being in the present):